 An advantage of the long and stretchable hose is that it’s possible to clean stairs without needing to change plug socket halfway up.
 There’s also no need to balance the vacuum on a step, which can be dangerous.

-Many cheaper vacuums struggle with pet hair, but the Vax U85-AS-Pme does a brilliant job when using both the standard floorhead and pet turbo tool.
+Many cheaper vacuums struggle with pet hair, but we think the Vax U85-AS-Pme does a brilliant job when using both the standard floorhead and pet turbo tool.
 It picks up hair relatively easily, including both short and long hairs, and the brush bar is great for getting hair out of carpets.

 If you’re looking for a budget pet vacuum, the Vax is definitely one to consider.